 - undertake food preparation or housework, and

-- give medication.
+- should not administer medication.

 Time to get creative

-With the need to limit contact and maintain social distancing there is a need to find alternative ways to volunteer and the types of activities which can be safely achieved at a distance using, for example, through social media platforms.
+With the ongoing need to limit contact and maintain social distancing there is a need to find alternative ways to volunteer and the types of activities which can be safely achieved at a distance using, for example, through social media platforms.
 Providing ongoing opportunities for people to have mental stimulation and social interaction is important for their health and well-being